Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 code and they are wrong for everyone, except Todd.
 Several other people pull down his changes and blindly merge them with their code.
 The following week, while working on his own TPS report, Tim notices the changes and realizes what Todd has done.
-Todd's carelessly pushed edits have already been used by several other staff members.
+In the meantime, Todd's changes have been used by several other staff members.

 Tim confronts Todd about his error.
-Todd denies that he made the changes until Tim shows him the Git log showing exactly when he, Todd, had introduced the changes to the master branch of the central repository.
+Todd denies that he made the changes until Tim shows him the Git log showing exactly when he, Todd, introduced the changes to the master branch of the central repository.
 Tim reiterates company policy about code review before pushing changes to the master branch.
 Because the Git log shows exactly when Todd pushed the changes and other users are able to see exactly when they pulled those changes into their local repositories, the company is able to identify which TPS reports were run using the faulty code.
-Several reports have to be recalled, but most reports are shown to be clear or error.
+Several reports have to be recalled, but most reports are shown to be clear of the error.
 Todd is demoted to scrubbing potatoes.

-Obviously, the first option is better than the second, but this story does show the utility and accountability introduced when all programming changes are logged and accounted for.
+Obviously, anyone reading this named Todd will prefer the first scenario.
+But it is important to understand the utility and accountability introduced when all programming changes are logged and accounted for.

 ## Version Control - The Solution